 - If parents always insist on feeding a child, the child may begin to doubt his or her ability to perform this activity. - If parents are either too permissive or too harsh and demanding, children experience a sense of defeat and doubt.

-Initiative versus guilt (3-6 years)
+Initiative versus guilt (4-6 years)

-During this stage, people feel compelled to explore what kind of person they may become (this is especially true now that the child has their own means of locomotion).
+During this stage, people explore their surroundings (this is especially true now that the child is more mobile on their own), explore new roles, and explore new activities.